wuxiaohua1011/ATLAS_Coding_Challenge/README.md

 There are many tutorials/documentation online, feel free to use Google for more documentations.

 #### Miscellaneous
-- If at any point, you have any questions or concerns, please email us at XXX, we'll get back to you ASAP.
+- If at any point, you have any questions or concerns, please email us at `wuxiaohua1011@berkeley.edu`, we'll get back to you ASAP.